• Skip to primary navigation

 • Once your toffee sauce reaches a boil, reduce heat to maintain a low rolling boil for 3-4 minutes, or until thickened.

 • When the sauce reaches a good thickened consistency that clings to your spoon, remove it from the heat.
-Stir in your vanilla (or bourbon) and allow the toffee sauce to cool slightly before serving.
+Stir in your 1 tablespoon vanilla extract (or bourbon) and allow the toffee sauce to cool slightly before serving.

 Notes